-In conclusion, the coexistence of PCa and bladder cancers necessitates heightened clinical vigilance and a multidisciplinary approach to optimize outcomes.
+The coexistence of PCa and bladder cancers necessitates heightened clinical vigilance and a multidisciplinary approach to optimize outcomes.
 Future studies with larger cohorts and longer follow-up periods are needed to elucidate the underlying mechanisms of synchronous and metachronous tumorigenesis and to develop evidence-based strategies for surveillance and management.